firstbirdtech/api-docs/source/includes/_applications.md

 }
 ```

-In order to Re-open a closed Job Application you must change its status to IN_PROGRESS using the following request
+In order to re-open a closed Job Application you must change its status to IN_PROGRESS using the following request

 ### HTTP Request